wangwanz-ww/Terebiznik.et.al.2026/README.md

 The code for running models is attached in the file 'Terebiznik et al Code.R' This code includes the following steps:

-Loading in of necessary packages and data sets
+1. Loading in of necessary packages and data sets
-Loading in and formatting phylogenies for use in MCMCglmm models Creating binary data sets for use in MCMCglmm models Running models testing our 4 hypothesis using only hatchling and adult data Model comparisons to identify the best model
+2. Loading in and formatting phylogenies for use in MCMCglmm models
+3. Creating binary data sets for use in MCMCglmm models
+4. Running models testing our 4 hypothesis using only hatchling and adult data
+5. Model comparisons to identify the best model
-Running the best model with juvenile data included
+6. Running the best model with juvenile data included

+**Sexual Size Dimorphism Dataset Description**

+This is a unique data set of 802 species-level maximum body length (snout-vent-length (SVL)/ carapace length (CL)) records for each sex.
+Exception includes 3 species for which the maximum body length data was inavailable and thus alternative body length parameters were used.
+Sexual dimorphism data were obtained from Oskyrko et al. (2024),  Rhodin et al. (2021),  Ceballos et al. (2013), Ceballos & Iverson (2014), Halámková et al. (2013), Deeming (2022) and further literature survey.

+For each record, the data consists of:
+- species: scientific latin name of species
+- F.cm.maxSVL/CL: female maximum body length in cm
+- M.cm.maxSVL/CL: male maximum body length in cm
+- dataset: citation
+- Notes for exception: notes that indicate the nature of the body length data provided if it is not maximum SVL or CL.

 **Citation Code Description**